htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

 Release Notes:

-- HTCondor version 24.2.2 released on December 3, 2024.
+- HTCondor version 24.2.2 released on December 4, 2024.

-- This version includes all the updates from :ref:`lts-version-history-2402`.

 New Features: